openethereum/pwasm-tutorial/README.md

 ```bash
 parity --chain ./wasm-dev-chain.json --jsonrpc-apis=all
 ```
-Leave it run in a separate terminal window.
+Let it run in a separate terminal window.

 Among with other things we've added an account `0x004ec07d2329997267ec62b4166639513386f32e` with some ETH to `wasm-dev-chain.json` on which behalf we'll run transactions.
 Now we need to add this account to the local keychain: